In this series for newer or casual players we introduce the various Affiliations in Marvel Crisis Protocol and dip into their comic book history.

 In a genre where characters are throwing around busses and calling lightning bolts from the heavens, why should you be worried about a guy with two daggers?
 Because that guy is Drax the Destroyer and he’s going to mess you up.
 Drax is a death tornado, especially when he’s already been hit a couple of times.
 In an ideal situation he can throw around 11 dice attacks, between Vengeance and Titan Killer.
 He has the familiar “reduce the amount of damage suffered by 1 to a minimum of 1” superpower to keep him in the game a little longer.
 His 2 Mystic defense isn’t great but at least he has six Stamina on each side and other than the Defenders mystic attacks are still fairly rare.
 Drax’s spender attacks can push enemies around, and he’s got a good throw too, so he does more than just knife enemies in the face.
 Grade: B+

 Groot is going to be in your Guardians roster because he’s Groot and that’s a good thing to be.
 He’s a tank who is going to sit on a secure objective and be very difficult to shift off.
-Fourteen health and the ability to heal himself for 2 Power (without a “once per turn” limitation)?
+Fourteen Stamina and the ability to heal three for 2 Power?
 Yes please.
 And that Team Tactics card too?
 It’s going to take significant resources to take Groot down so either your opponent commits those resources and the rest of your squad runs laps around the board, or they ignore Groot and you just park on an objective.
+And Groot’s builder is not Range 3 so he doesn’t even need to get super close to slap somebody around.

 The Root special condition can be infuriating for characters that rely on super powers, especially since you don’t even need to roll to hit.
 Groot is on a 50mm base and only has Short movement, and I wish he had some other way of getting himself around the board, but you can’t have everything.
 Grade: B+